SFDC-Assets/PSA-GrantsGov-Integration/README.md

 [Required.
 Description of the Accelerator.
 This should match the approved content used on the Accelerator listing, but could include additional content.
 This can include images/screenshots which must be stored in the /docs/ folder (no external images or images stored elsewhere in the repository.]

+As Grants.gov remains a place for where grant opportunities are published for wider socialization by grantors and a platform for applicants to acquire necessary information, apply for the grants and supply the updates on their projects, it is imperative that any Grants Management system has a meaningful integration with Grants.gov.

+With Salesforce Grants Management Application, a grantor can see all grant recipients, gain insights into spending and view specific milestones.
+Meanwhile, the grantee can view the grant programs they’re enrolled in ,implementation and milestone status, compliance records and more.
+These capabilities can be extended and augmented with a deeper integration with the Grants.gov, Pay.gov and SAM.gov system to system interfaces.

+This is where MuleSoft comes in the picture.
+MuleSoft Anypoint Platform comes with a set of prescriptive blueprints to build API driven Integrations and a library of Pre-Built components that enable organizations to extend and enrich Salesforce Grants Program Management Application.
+This white paper will provide technical details on how these integrations can be implemented and how MuleSoft can provide necessary acceleration while enhancing Salesforce Grants Management Application to deliver a highly differentiated solution while increasing the returns of investments for the Salesforce customer base.

 ## Included Assets